- Mountain bike passes

 The acquisition of a Ticket implies knowledge and acceptance by the purchaser (hereinafter referred to as "the User") of all of these terms and conditions, without prejudice to existing appeal procedures.

-Each Ticket is issued with a receipt which gives details of the Ticket’s ski area, category (adult, child, etc.), expiry date, Keycard number and, (if purchased) insurance.
+This receipt gives details of the ski area, category (adult, child, etc.), expiry date, Keycard number of the Ticket and, (if purchased) insurance.

 All Tickets are strictly personal, non-assignable and non-transferable.
 It is therefore the responsibility of the User to look after his Ticket so that it cannot be used by another person.